LeadForensics Types of maintenance in facilities management | Anabas | Anabas

 Preventive maintenance, also referred to as preventative maintenance, is all about being proactive.
 Under this approach, equipment and systems are maintained in line with a schedule that’s typically aligned with time passed and/or usage.

-The benefits
+The benefits of preventive maintenance

-Reduced downtime and disruption: reactive forms of maintenance, such as corrective maintenance, often lead to increased downtime and disruption – due to the lack of prior planning and replacements parts not being readily available.
-With preventive maintenance, however, replacement parts and the associated works are ordered and planned in advance.
+• Reduced downtime and disruption: Reactive forms of maintenance, such as corrective maintenance, often lead to increased downtime and disruption.
+This is due to the lack of prior planning and replacement parts not being readily available.
+With preventive maintenance, replacement parts and the associated works are ordered and planned, minimising unexpected downtime.

-Less sustainable: as preventive maintenance is based on scheduled inspections and replacement of parts, some components may be removed before they’ve reached the end of their lifespan.
+• Less sustainable: As preventive maintenance is based on scheduled inspections and replacement of parts, some components may be removed before they’ve reached the end of their lifespan.
 Especially with a growing emphasis on sustainability and eco-friendly practices in facilities management, a blanket approach to preventive maintenance may not be compatible with your company’s ESG policies.

 Risk-based maintenance (RBM)

-The benefits
+The benefits of risk-based maintenance

-Improved system reliability: prioritising and keeping key systems well maintained reduces the risk of failure and prolongs their lifespan, which in turn adds further benefits.
+• Improved system reliability: Prioritising and keeping key systems well-maintained reduces the risk of failure and prolongs their lifespan, which in turn adds further benefits.

 Condition-based maintenance (CBM)

-The benefits
+The benefits of condition-based maintenance

-Improved reliability: managing maintenance around the condition of equipment, rather than scheduled intervals, tailors your approach to the systems in question and can improve their reliability.
+• Improved reliability: Basing maintenance on the condition of equipment, rather than scheduled intervals, tailors your approach, boosting reliability.

-The downsides
+The downsides of condition-based maintenance

-Get in touch using the form below to discover more.
+Get in touch using the form below to find the maintenance strategy that works best for your business.

 We would love to hear from you